Activities for team building and games for your virtual team

 17. Issue Time

-Team building can be challenging particularly if you have a remote workforce.
+Team building can be challenging, particularly if you have a remote workforce.

 Employee engagement platform 15five has developed a way to engage team members and feel that they are part of the same mission.
-It is named Friday's Issue.
-15 Five Consumer Success VP Shane Metcalf has to say this: Shane-metcalf-1-280x280
+It is named Friday’s Issue.
+15 Five Consumer Success VP Shane Metcalf has to say this:

-"Our team from around the world hops into a virtual meeting every Friday morning which lasts about 30 minutes.
+“Our team from around the world hops into a virtual meeting every Friday morning, which lasts about 30 minutes.

 A Question Master has been named to kick off the call by posing a thought-provoking question aimed at building camaraderie, knocking down barriers, and making our dispersed team feel stronger.
-People expose themselves in interesting ways that significantly improve the degree of insecure faith socially, which leads to stronger cooperation and greater well-being of the enterprise.
+People expose themselves in interesting ways that improve the degree of insecure faith socially, which leads to stronger cooperation and greater well-being of the enterprise.
 Here are some of our favorite questions we have placed to you: What would you get and why if you wanted to go back to school to get an advanced degree?

 18. Day in Schooling

-In the tech world, "hack days" are pretty ubiquitous; software teams are given a day to come up with a new design concept and create a prototype in 24 hours.
+In the tech world, “hack days” are ubiquitous; software teams are given a day to come up with a new design concept and create a prototype in 24 hours.
 Hack days do have plenty of upside, but the issue is that they are targeted to hackers, and the remainder of the company does not lend itself to broader involvement.
 Enthusiastic marketplace Panjo has come up with a brilliant solution that is far more inclusive and useful.
-Chad Billmyer's Panjo Boss breaks it down: Chad Panjo' Panjo associates engage every quarter in what we call 'School Day.'
+Chad Billmyer’s Panjo Boss breaks it down: Chad Panjo’ Panjo associates engage every quarter in what we call ‘School Day.’
 Both staff use the day to partake in some type of learning study that concerns them.
-Some associates are taking an online course, some associates are reading research papers and some associates are trying to program in a new language.
-A 60 second overview of what they have experienced is expected for all team members.
-We never had a 'hack day' before.
+Some associates are taking an online course, some associates are reading research papers, and some associates are trying to program in a new language.
+A 60-second overview of what they have experienced is expected for all team members.
+We never had a ‘hack day’ before.
 Most corporations notoriously hold hack days.
-Nevertheless, we felt that a 'hack day' was too developer-centric and that there was plenty to be done with the ventures that came out of a 'hack day.' -Chad Billmyer, CEO of Panjo Panjo-stand-up Why we enjoy it: The secret here is inclusiveness.
-The best part of the day of education is that the details and knowledge acquired are not siloed, they are shared with the rest of the group.
+Still, we felt that a ‘hack day’ was too developer-centric and that there was plenty to be done with the ventures that came out of a ‘hack day.’

 19. Sensei Exercises